 Plus, when you bring on one channel of sales, you can set processes that can be extrapolated to every consequent channel – bringing in increased efficiency and saving you costs.

 3. Channel Sales Offers Quicker Turnaround Time

-For small businesses, salespersons selling the products can take a while to turn around – prospective customers aren’t immediately going to trust your product or your company, and will take their time to compare you with competitors, check out reviews, etc.
+For growing businesses, salespersons selling the products can take a while to turn around – prospective customers aren’t immediately going to trust your product or your company, and will take their time to compare you with competitors, check out reviews, etc.

 When you sell via a partner/retailer/affiliate; however, the barrier to purchase is broken down significantly by the trust and goodwill they carry among their customers and network.

 As we mentioned earlier, once you have your processes in place, you can quickly onboard more of the same channel sales mediums.

 This is especially effective if you’re keeping a keen eye on your channel sales strategy and measuring the effectiveness of one against the other.
 That way, you can discontinue channels that don’t offer the same returns and bring on more successful channels.

 The only barrier to your scaling, then, depends on your production capacity, marketing, and popularity of the product.

 5. You Don’t Need to Spend Time Establishing Brand Trust

 This is a benefit as well as a downside – because channel sales involve selling through agents/retailers/channel partners, etc. that have their own network of consumers that trust them, your newly-established brand as a growing business doesn’t create a barrier to purchase.